Accidental Friendly FraudThe Pain of Unintentional Chargebacks is Just as Bad as Deliberate Dispute Fraud

 For example, the buyer might have an issue with their purchase and initiate a chargeback instead of trying to first obtain a refund from you.

 The average cardholder has no idea how payment processes like chargebacks work.
 If the buyer calls the bank to inquire about a purchase, the only insight they might have is whether their money reappears in their bank account or not.
 In some cases, buyers request chargebacks on valid transactions without even realizing what they’re doing.
+This is what we’re talking about when we say “accidental friendly fraud.”

-Distinguishing Deliberate & Accidental Friendly Fraud
+How To Tell Deliberate & Accidental Friendly Fraud Apart

 Learn about valid & invalid reasons for chargebacks